 As one of the Peak District’s most spectacular and most visited show-caves, the stalactite filled caverns will once be again be illuminated after several months of darkness.

-Poole’s Cavern reopened to visitors on Monday 20th July after being closed since March due to the coronavirus pandemic.
-The return of Buxton’s most popular tourist attraction is a cause for celebration and a sign that the town is bouncing back.
-There are, of course, a few changes to ensure both staff and visitors continue to be kept safe but it remains the same journey into one of the famous Wonders of the Peak.
+There are, of course, covid-secure measures in place to ensure both staff and visitors continue to be kept safe but it remains the same journey into one of the famous Wonders of the Peak.

 It isn’t all about the cave; you can take a walk in the adjacent country park where you can follow one of the marked trails to Solomon’s Temple viewpoint at 1400 feet above sea level with superb views across the Peak District.
-From Monday, visitors will be able enjoy refreshments from the new outdoor ‘pop-up’ cafe after your stroll.
+Can you find all the wooden sculptures along the way?

 As you will discover if you take the tour of Poole’s Cavern, the temporary closure is another chapter in its two million year old history.
 Apart from a period of renovation in the 1960s when the cave was taken into the care of Buxton Civic Association, people have been venturing into this subterranean marvel for centuries.
 The Duke of Devonshire turned Poole’s Cavern into a tourist attraction in 1854 and even before that, there were unofficial and somewhat dubious guided tours by local residents.
 Mary Queen of Scots famously visited and then there’s the tale of the eponymous outlaw named Poole himself, not to mention the Romans.